Blog

 WordPress Theme Detector

-If you use a web browser like Firefox or Google Chrome and want to be able to know if the sites that you are visiting use WordPress, then Wappalyzer is a great add-on to install on your web browser.
+If you browse the net using either Firefox or Chrome and want to be able to instantly tell if the sites that you are visiting are WordPress-driven, then Wappalyzer is a very useful add-on to add to your web browser.

-Wappalyzer helps you identify what software is installed on the sites you are visiting.
+Wappalyzer helps you identify what type of software is installed in the sites while you are browsing.

 According to their website …